zazaho/SimImg/README.md

 * f: flip the image horizontally

+* c: toggle automatically adjusting the contrast

+* e: toggle equalizing the image

+* g: toggle converting the image to grayscale

 * 1: move the file to the **first** move-target directory

 * 2: move the file to the **second** move-target directory